Skip to main content

 • Council Decision (EU) 2015/2453 of 8 December 2015 on the conclusion, on behalf of the European Union, of the Protocol amending the Agreement between the European Community and the Principality of Liechtenstein on the establishment of equivalent measures to those provided for in Council Directive 2003/48/EC on the taxation of savings income in the form of interest payments.

 Under the Agreement, Liechtenstein and EU Member States will automatically exchange information on the financial accounts of their respective residents from 2017.
-Likewise, Article 5 of the Agreement provides for the exchange of information upon request.
+Similarly, Article 5 of the Agreement provides for the exchange of information upon request.

 • Liechtenstein signed the OECD Convention on Mutual Administrative Assistance in Tax Matters on November 21, 2013, deposited the instrument of ratification on August 22, 2016, and it entered into force on December 1, 2016.
 The Convention provides for three types of information exchange: upon request, automatic and spontaneous.